Welcome to the Bolles Counselor Corner! Each week in this space we will share food for thought from the Bolles Counseling team.

 March 7 - The X Plan

 Whether you have a child in lower, middle or upper school, it is a good idea to think and talk about how to get out of uncomfortable situations.
 It is vital to think ahead and ideally roll play with your child how to handle themselves in a situation where they would feel pressured into doing something they didn't want to do.
 Here is an idea we found on a great exit plan.
 Even if your child does not have a phone, think about other code words or ways that they can call you to get out of an uncomfortable situation.
-We are here for you, contact us about situations like this or any other on your mind.

 February 28 - Body Image